igaaoo/igaaoo/README.md

 of resources.

  - 🤔 &nbsp;
-Exploring new technologies and developing software solutions.
+Always exploring new technologies and developing software solutions.
  - 🎓 &nbsp; Studying Systems and digital medias in <a href="https://www.ufc.br">Federal University of Ceará</a>.
  - 💼 &nbsp; Working with game design
  - 🌱 &nbsp; Now learning React and Typescript